elisa-tech/BASIL/docs/source/how_to_run_it.rst

 .. code-block:: bash

-   docker stop basil-api-container
+   docker stop <NAME OF THE API CONTAINER>
-   docker stop basil-app-container
+   docker stop <NAME OF THE APP CONTAINER>